-Grandma's favorite non alcoholic drink recipes make great tasting beverages that are truly refreshing and suitable for any age and any occasion.
-Enjoy the popular social drinks of yesteryear
+Grandma's old fashioned non alcoholic drink recipes make great tasting beverages that are truly refreshing and suitable for any age and any occasion.
+Enjoy the popular social drinks of yesteryear.

 Back in the days of prohibition, families often made refreshing drinks to take to the fields and to enjoy at family picnics, church socials, and parties.
 They also loved to sip such drinks while relaxing on the verandah on warm summer evenings after the daily chores were done.

 Second Edition of the Neighborhood Cook Book (1914)

 Make tea in usual fashion except that you add two whole cloves to each cup of tea before brewing.
 Strain, and while still hot add sugar and lemon to taste.
 Pour through cheese-cloth.